Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 View the [default resource file](/src/main/resources/com/dansoftware/boomega/i18n/Values.properties) to have an idea.

 After you've done this, you have to create your [LanguagePack](/src/main/java/com/dansoftware/boomega/i18n/LanguagePack.java).
-A `LanguagePack` in Boomega provides the `ResourceBundle` (representing the .properties file), a `Collator` (for defining the alphabetical order) and other things needed for defining a language.
+A `LanguagePack` in Boomega provides the `ResourceBundle` (representing the .properties file) and other things needed for defining a language.

 A simple example: